 - WDFW is offering an incentive permit opportunity to hunters that harvest a diseased elk during general or special permit seasons.
 Hunters can participate in the program by submitting the hooves from their elk harvest at one of many drop-off locations.
 Hunters that submit hooves with signs of TAHD (i.e., abnormal hooves) will be automatically entered into a drawing for a special incentive permit.
 The incentive special permits will include multiple bull permits in western Washington.
 The season dates will be Sep.
 1-Dec.
-31 and the incentive permit draw will be held prior to the special permit application deadline.
-All participating hunters will receive a custom, waterproof license holder. - Additionally, WDFW is offering special permits under the Master Hunter permit category that are intended to target diseased elk.
-These permits are offered as a second elk opportunity for antlerless elk using any weapon type (except during overlapping general seasons where they are restricted to the general season weapon type) and are not restricted to private land.
+31 and the incentive permit draw will be held prior to the special permit application deadline. - Additionally, WDFW is offering special permits under the Master Hunter permit category that are intended to target diseased elk.
+These permits are offered as a second elk opportunity for antierless elk using any weapon type (except during overlapping general seasons where they are restricted to the general season weapon type) and are not restricted to private land.
 Under this permit, Master Hunters must submit all four hooves from their harvest to WDFW for inspection.
 Elk harvested by Master Hunters under this permit cannot be submitted through the incentive program described above because selection for this permit is itself an incentive.
 See page 62 for details on these permits.